aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/workbook/read-and-write-external-connection-of-xls-and-xlsb-files/_index.md

 The following code shall work for both XLSB and XLS files by loading and saving files with the appropriate extension.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Workbook-ReadAndWriteExternalConnectionOfXLSBFile.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Workbook-ReadAndWriteExternalConnectionOfXLSBFile.cs" >}}

 ## **Console Output**